dbrowning2/grapheneos/root.md

 > MacOS loses the ability to talk to the phone in both adb and fastboot randomly when going between the OS and fastboot.
 The ONLY fix I've found is to reboot the Mac.
 This has been observed on different generation M series Macbooks.

 > [!CAUTION]
 > All OS updates will remove root if you do not follow the section for Maintaining root when updating/OTA GrapheneOS.
+By default GrapheneOS downnloads and installs updates but doesn't reboot.

 ## Assumptions